bduffany/tile-layout/README.md

 User features:

 - [ ] Drag entire tab strips by clicking and dragging the tab strip itself.
+- [ ] When double-clicking a tile border, evenly resize the tiles along that axis.
 - [ ] When double-clicking a tab, maximize or restore the tab.
 - [ ] Allow tabs to wrap instead of scrolling.
 - [ ] Allow resizing tiles at junction points